rritaz/starter-academic/content/contact/_index.md

 <style>

-/* Align page with the rest of the site */ main .container, main .universal-wrapper {
+/* Align the page with the rest of the website */ main .container, main .universal-wrapper {
   width: calc(100% - 60px) !important;